Unexplained Death of Baby Chicks, Explained

 What to Do

-Soak the chick in a warm sits bath for at least 5 minutes and gently remove all the fecal matter using a few drops of soap to help soften.
+Soak the chick in a warm sitz bath for at least 5 minutes and gently remove all the fecal matter using a few drops of soap to help soften.
 After treatment, keep chick isolated so you’re sure the little guy poops.
-Remember, chicks chill easily and it’s important to provide an adequate heat source as soon as possible after the sits bath.
+Remember, chicks chill easily and it’s important to provide an adequate heat source as soon as possible after the sitz bath.